pablogm95/react-ts-bbbszf/README.md

    */
   name: string;
   /**
-   * Configurator if the items title is required
-   */
-  areItemTitlesMandatory: boolean;
-  /**
    * Data items
    * @min 1
    */
   items: Array<{
     /**
      * Item title
-     * Only required when areItemTitlesMandatory is true */
+     */
     title: string;
     /**